 Saving money and investing it for the future is delayed gratification by definition.
 The act of sacrificing today’s spending for a better tomorrow.

-Expense Management: Self-discipline is needed to combat short-term impulsive desires in favor of long-term investing.
+Expense Management: Self-discipline is needed to combat short-term impulsive desires in favour of long-term investing.
 A viewpoint is that $1 saved today is $2 in 7 years or $4 in 14 years.

-Investing: Without disciplined emotional control, we may buy dangerously speculative investments due to fear of missing out.
-We may sell investments at terrible times due to panic imposed by market downturns.
+Investing: Without disciplined emotional control, you may buy speculative investments due to fear of missing out.
+Or you may panic-sell investments at terrible times due to market downturns.
 Investing can quickly turn into gambling without disciplined emotional control.

 Income: Income increases when we apply our valuable knowledge and skills to solve complex problems.
-How do you develop knowledge and skills?
-Through some sacrifice, today to read, practice, and learn from failure.
+Your income-generating potential is called your human capital, and it is a type of investment.

-Here are a few direct examples of discipline in action across the three pillars.
+Here are a few direct examples of discipline in action across the three pillars of wealth.

 Opportunity Cost and the Compound Effect

 Opportunity cost and compound growth are critical to showing the importance of delayed gratification.